The Blue Mountains: A Day Trip from Sydney

 Anyways, there’s a small town around there where you can shop or get a cold drink.

-Bottom line, if you’re going to the Blue Mountains, you can go all out and see the big + farther away sights within the long mountain range… but you can also keep it simple the way that we did, and I guarantee that you’ll still have a good day.
+Bottom line, if you’re going to the Blue Mountains, you can go all out and see the big and farther away sights within the long mountain range… but you can also keep it simple the way that we did, and I guarantee that you’ll still have a good day.

 View of the Blue Mountains on Prince Henry’s cliff walk; January 2019.